Narcisa de León: Lifestyle

-Later years
+Later years and death

 Despite the box-office success of the films of LVN Pictures in the 1940s and 1950s, it was unable to sustain financial liquidity, and by 1961, it stopped producing movies and redirected its operations for post-production services.
 Despite being in her eighties, De León continued on as a film producer with Dalisay Pictures, an independent production outfit.
 She likewise attended to her other businesses and was active until the week before her death at age 88 in 1966.
-De Leon is buried at the Manila North Cemetery.
+She was buried at the Manila North Cemetery.